 Sony RX1R II versus Sony A7R II

-An illustration of the physical size and weight of the Sony RX1R II and the Sony A7R II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R II – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Sony RX1R II and the Sony A7R II are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1R II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably larger (66 percent) than the Sony RX1R II.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the RX1R II does not feature any corresponding weather-sealing.